Lyndoch

 Lyndoch is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Lyndoch's dwelling structures, as per the latest Census, were 97.7% houses and 2.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro SA's 94.6% houses and 5.4% other dwellings.
-Home ownership in Lyndoch was 35.7%, with mortgaged dwellings at 52.9% and rented ones at 11.4%.
-The median monthly mortgage repayment in the area was $1,517, while the median weekly rent was $300.
+In Lyndoch, as per the latest Census evaluation, 97.7% of dwellings were houses, with the remaining 2.3% being semi-detached, apartments, or other types.
+This contrasts with Non-Metro SA's figures of 88.5% houses and 11.5% other dwellings.
+Home ownership in Lyndoch stood at 35.7%, with mortgaged dwellings making up 52.9% and rented ones comprising 11.4%.
+The median monthly mortgage repayment was $1,517, surpassing Non-Metro SA's average of $1,153.
+The median weekly rent in Lyndoch was recorded at $300, compared to Non-Metro SA's $220.
 Nationally, Lyndoch's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.

 Frequently Asked Questions - Housing